 On Feb.
 9, 1952, as the pair travelled to Australia to represent King George VI at a Commonwealth event, they received word while they were in Kenya that the monarch had died in his sleep at the age of 56.
 Elizabeth and Philip’s lives were irrevocably changed as the young queen, only 25 years old, took on advisers and tutors and struggled to dedicate herself to her new role.

 Despite whispers of infidelity and Philip’s “wandering eye” throughout their marriage, the pair always put on a united front when appearing at public engagements.
-The rampant speculation as to the status of their relationship never seemed to rattle the pair and now, four children, eight grandchildren and five grandchildren (with another on the way) later, Elizabeth and Philip will ring in their seventh decade together at a private dinner at Windsor Castle.
+The rampant speculation as to the status of their relationship never seemed to rattle the pair and now, four children, eight grandchildren and six great-grandchildren later (with another one on the way), Elizabeth and Philip’s bond appears stronger than ever.

 During the celebration of her 50th wedding anniversary in 1997, the Queen paid tribute to her husband: “He is someone who doesn’t take easily to compliments but he has, quite simply, been my strength and stay all these years, and I, and his whole family, and this and many other countries, owe him a debt greater than he would ever claim, or we shall ever know.”